-Trying to conceive can be a challenging journey and at Turning Leaf Acupuncture we understand the physical and emotional obstacles that individuals face while trying to start a family.
+Trying to conceive can be a challenging journey and at TLA we understand the physical and emotional obstacles that individuals face while trying to start a family.

-Our practitioners are highly trained to understand how to approach fertility challenges with a Chinese Medical perspective for those trying to conceive naturally and through ART (Assisted Reproductive Therapy) as well as how to integrate acupuncture treatments with Western Medical approaches you may be considering.
+Our practitioners are highly trained and have specialization in treating fertility.
+We understand how to approach fertility challenges with a Chinese Medical perspective for those trying to conceive naturally or through ART (Assisted Reproductive Therapy) and alway keep in mind the emotional as well as biomedical needs of each patient.
+Sharon is also one of only a few practitioners in MA who is a certified Fellow of the Acupuncture Board Oriental Reproductive Medicine (ABORM) and works with top fertility clinics in Boston to integrate acupuncture treatments with Western Medical approaches.

 Studies continue to demonstrate that acupuncture may assist with:

 I went to 2 fertility clinics where I was told the following: my hormone levels were off significantly, my thyroid level would make it difficult to conceive, I would probably never conceive with my own eggs, and my egg count is low, making it difficult to conceive.
-I began seeing Ms. Bacigalupi in Oct.
-2011, and by Feb.
-2012 I was pregnant.
+I began seeing Ms. Bacigalupi in October and by the following February, I was pregnant.
 My husband and I credit her for helping in our long arduous journey to begin our family.